-Colombia has made great efforts to align its national legal framework to international standards on the matter.
-The country has a comprehensive legal system that contains instruments criminalising CSA/E, protecting victims, regulating the interinstitutional coordination in the fight against CSA/E, and promoting capacity-building of public agents to identify and report cases.
+Colombia has made great efforts to align its national legal framework with international standards on the matter.
+The country has a comprehensive legal system that contains instruments criminalising CSA/E, protecting victims, regulating interinstitutional coordination in the fight against CSA/E, and promoting the capacity-building of public agents to identify and report cases.

-The central pieces on the topic are Laws 679/2001 and 1336/2009, for the protection against exploitation, child sexual exploitation material (CSEM), sex tourism and other forms of sexual abuse of children, and the Penal Code that includes various articles directly or indirectly criminalising CSA/E in various contexts.
-Refer to
+The central pieces on the topic are Laws 679/2001 and 1336/2009, for the protection against exploitation, child sexual exploitation material (CSEM), sex tourism, and other forms of sexual abuse of children, and the Penal Code, which includes various articles directly or indirectly criminalising CSA/E in various contexts.
+Refer to Annex 4 for a more comprehensive list of relevant pieces of legislation, both national and international, with a brief description.